Andrew W. Mellon Post-Doctoral Fellowships in the Humanities

 - A sample syllabus for a course (undergraduate or graduate) related to the applicant’s research project that could be taught by the applicant as part of the fellowship.

 - Three (3) letters of recommendation to be uploaded by the applicant’s referees.
 We recommend entering your recommenders’ names and emails early in the online application process.
-The application system will generate an email request for letters of recommendation to those referees whose names and emails you submit, and the email will provide a link for uploading the letter.
+The application system will generate an email request for letters of recommendation to those referees whose names and emails you submit, and the email will provide a link to the recipient for uploading the letter.
 Please note that you must enter your personal contact information first before you can proceed to entering references.
-Doing so enables the system to insert your name in the email request to your referees.
-In order for the system to generate those emails, however, you must hit “continue” after entering your referees’ names and emails—even if you are doing nothing else in your application at that time.
-Applications for which all three letters of recommendation have not been uploaded by 5:00 p.m. on October 29th will be deemed incomplete and will not be considered.
+Once this information is entered (and one clicks “continue” at the close of the reference-letter section), the designated referees should receive an email requesting their letters and containing a unique link at which they may be uploaded.
+Reference letters must be submitted via this link.
+Please be aware that these links expire with the fellowship application deadline; therefore, entering letter requests at the eleventh hour can result in an incomplete application at the time of the deadline.
+Incomplete applications will not be considered.
+Please maintain communication with referees to ensure they have received the emails with links and are aware of the deadline.
+Applications for which all three letters of recommendation have not been uploaded by midnight Central Time on October 28th will be deemed incomplete and will not be considered.

-Online applications must be complete and submitted, including all letters of support uploaded, by 5:00 p.m. on October 29, 2012, after which the application portal closes.
-The application system can be found at: https://my.atlas.illinois.edu/submit/go.asp?id=464.
+Online applications must be complete and submitted, including all letters of support uploaded, by midnight on October 28, 2013, after which the application portal closes.
+The application system can be found at: https://my.atlas.illinois.edu/submit/go.asp?id=615.
 Deadline extensions will not be granted.
 The review committee will consider only complete applications.
 It is the responsibility of the applicant to ensure that all documentation is complete, and that referees submit their letters before the deadline.